agentsquash/a2-nea/docs/analysis.md

 For example, Mr Ashley regularly travels from his home station of Ulverston to Chester to visit a client.
 This journey involves a minimum of two changes; from the Ulverston train to the West Coast Main Line (WCML), then from the WCML to Chester.
 There are various routings available from the WCML to Chester - via Warrington, and via Crewe.
 The earliest arrival time on this route depends on available trains in the timetable.
 As such, a missed connection onto a WCML service can mean a routing that was originally quicker via Crewe is quicker via Warrington - however, this is harder to identify during a journey without recalculating the entire route again manually.

 Furthermore, recalculating the route manually typically does not take into account factors such as connection times from one service to another.
-In the case of the Warrington/Crewe problem, a train running 15 minute
+In the case of the Warrington/Crewe problem, a train running 15 minutes late at Warrington is highly likely to miss the connection onto the service to Chester at Crewe - therefore, it is highly likely that changing at Warrington would achieve the quickest overall journey time.
+However, this is difficult to work out manually during delays and as such he would prefer for this process to be automated.

 Therefore, Mr Ashley is seeking a solution that informs him of any disruption to his journey in real time; and if the disruption is so great as to cause a missed connection, recalculate his route based on the fastest possible routing.